vyos/vyos-documentation/docs/cli.rst

    Use this command to preserve configuration changes upon reboot.
 By default it is stored at */config/config.boot*.
-In the case you want to store the configuration file somewhere else, you can add a local path, an SCP address, an FTP address or a TFTP address.
+In the case you want to store the configuration file somewhere else, you can add a local path, a SCP address, a FTP address or a TFTP address.

    .. code-block:: none